 Mathew 28:19-20, CSB (Emphasis mine)

-Jesus’s last words to this group of people was not optional.
+Jesus’s last words to this group of people were not optional.
 In the grammar of this statement, there is an imperative verb being used.
 This is Jesus’s statement to His disciples and others saying, “I’ve taught you, now you go teach others.”
 But I love the comparison with the first chapter of Acts.
 Luke wrote,

 “But you will receive power when the Holy Spirit has come on you, and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the end of the earth.”